hku-systems/SOTER/README.md

 Completed successfully !!!
 ```

-If you see the the above logs (the latency may
-fluctuate within -5 ~ +5 ms owing to the nature of inference), the artifact runs perfectly.
+If you see the the above logs (the "**Time consuming**" is normal to fluctuate within -5 ~ +5 ms owing to the nature of inference), the artifact runs perfectly.